trustification/trutification-ansible/README.md

 ## Description

 The RHTPA service is the downstream redistribution of the [Trustification](https://github.com/trustification/trustification) project.
-The automation contained within this Git repository installs and configures the components of RHTPA to run on a single RHEL server, which uses a standalone containerized deployment.
+The automation contained within this Git repository installs and configures the components of RHTPA to run on a single RHEL server by using a standalone containerized deployment.
 A Kubernetes-based manifest creates containers that uses [`podman kube play`](https://docs.podman.io/en/latest/markdown/podman-kube-play.1.html).

 The RHTPA Ansible collection deploys the following RHTPA components: